 This is followed by the current default name server address (NSERVER), the first default backup name server address (NSERVER1) and the second default backup name server address (NSERVER2).
 The default name servers are used whenever name resolution via non-specific servers is required.

 If a HOSTS file exists, the command prints its length and the number of successful lookups (hits).

 When invoked with argument ip, setns sets the current name server address (NSERVER) to the specified value.
-If the name argument is specified, the following names are recognized: opendns (126.96.36.199) and router1 or router2, which correspond to the values contained in the matching environment variables.
-Any other name can be specified, as long as that name can be resolved via a request to the current name server.
+If the name argument is specified, the name must be resolvable via a request to the current name server.

 Argument d1 turns debugging output on, d0 turns it off.

 Argument ex turns on extra features; e0 turns them all off.
 Value x can be a combination of these values: